 A. Usually, yes.
 You choose the day and time that suits you.
 If you're leading a walk during the festival, your City Organizer may contact you to shift the time of your tour so that the schedule overlaps offer a good way from people to get from one walk event to the next.
 It may be better to align the beginning of your tour with the end of another, as an example.
 But if you're doing something unique (a midnight walk, a walking tour in conjunction with special event, etc.) then go ahead and pick the time that works for you!

 A. Yes.
 You can modify the details of your walk yourself at any time.
 Keep in mind that changing key details like starting point, date, and time can be confusing for people who want to go on your walk, particularly at the last minute.
-If you're not sure about the date and time, we suggest posting the walk and a tentative time in the description and finalizing the information at least two weeks before your walk.

 A. The Toronto page has over two hundred walks posted each year, so it's a good place to start looking for some inspiration!
 Use the date filters to view previous walks.